Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Cairns 5 day Itinerary: Overview

-Day 1 Cairns Itinerary: Cairns
+Day 1 Cairns Itinerary: Cairns City

-I stayed at Travellers Oasis, which is a budget-friendly accommodation about 15 minutes walk from Cairns esplanade.
+I stayed at Travellers Oasis, which is a budget-friendly accommodation about 15 minutes walk from Cairns Esplanade.

 If you’re looking for something more central, you can’t go wrong with Crystalbrook Riley.
 This luxury property boasts stylish suites with oceanfront views.
 Check availability here.